survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 ## Conclusion

-Our project has basic caching behavior now.
+The project has basic caching behavior now.
 If you try to modify *app.js* or *component.js*, the vendor bundle should remain the same.

 To recap: